SLLUG/SLLUG.github.io/index.md

 ![InstallFest Info Image](/installfest-2019-03-09-fbevent.png)

-Join us Saturday, March 9th, 2019 for the Sarnia-Lambton Linux Users Group InstallFest.
-You don't need to be a computer guru or even a power user.
-We will introduce you to FOSS technologies and teach you how to harness them.
+Join us Saturday March 9th, 2019 for the Sarnia-Lambton Linux Users Group InstallFest.
+You don’t need to be a computer guru or even a power user.
+We will introduce you to Open Source technologies and teach you how to harness them.

 There will be activities for all levels of user, from the day-to-day web browser to the grey beard.

-* Install and Configure Linux
-* Learn more about Open Source Tech
-* Have fun and meet new people!
+Food and drinks will be provided throughout the day.
+Seating is limited.

+Schedule

+- 10:30 - Introduction
+- 11:00 - Team Formation
+- 11:15 - Team Orientation
+- 11:30 - Get Started
+- 12:30 - Lunch
+- 15:00 - Check-In
+- 17:00 - Tear Down & Take Off

+##### Beginner:

+An opportunity to explore a variety of operating systems.
+Maybe you've thought of running Linux on your desktop, or you want to build a home theatre PC but would like some guidance.

+##### Intermediate:

+Already have some system skills?
+Come out and learn how to build web servers, database servers and other important systems that can be consumed by Track 1 and make the internet go

+##### Advanced:

+Be a part of the team that creates the virtual private cloud and container system that the Intermediates use to setup services.

+We will be providing desktops, servers and software for all of this to work as well as a few key people who've done this sort of thing before to help guide everyone.

 [Register at EventBrite to guarantee a spot.](https://www.eventbrite.ca/e/installfest-winter-2019-tickets-56727257755)